-Any substitution, waiver, or exemption for nay established program must be approved by the Department Chair, Director of Graduate Program and Vice President for Academic Affairs.
+Any substitution, waiver, or exemption for any established program must be approved by the Department Chair and the Vice President for Academic Affairs.

-Failure to read the catalog does not excuse graduate students from the requirements and regulations of the University, Office of Graduate Programs or departments.
+Failure to read the catalog does not excuse graduate students from the requirements and regulations of the University or departments.